A bounded diameter strengthening of K\H{o}nig's Theorem: Introduction

 While it has been observed many times before (see \cite{Gy}), it is perhaps less well-known that Theorem \ref{thm:K1} is equivalent\footnote{The equivalence can be seen by viewing a bipartite graph as the intersection graph between red and blue components (see \cite{GySurv1} or \cite{DKMS} for a more detailed explanation).} to the following statement about arbitrary 2-colourings of the edges of a graph, in which each edge receives at least one of the colours.
 It relates the smallest number of monochromatic components in such a colouring that are needed to cover $V(G)$ to the \emph{independence number} $\alpha(G)$, i.e. the size of a largest independent set of vertices in $G$.
 Here the term \emph{cover} is used to mean that the union of the vertex sets of the components is the whole set $V(G)$.

 \begin{theorem}[K\H onig \cite{Kon}] For every graph $G$ and every 2-colouring of the edges of $G$, there exists a set of at most $\alpha(G)$ monochromatic components that cover $V(G)$. \end{theorem}

 Note that when $G$ is a complete graph, Theorem~\ref{thm:K2} is equivalent to saying that a graph or its complement is connected, a fact sometimes referred to as a ``first exercise in graph theory" or ``a remark of Erd\H{o}s and Rado''.
-A folklore strengthening of this fact (see \cite[Theorem 2.1.11]{W}) is as follows.
+Another version of this fact, normally attributed to ``folklore" (see \cite[Theorem 2.1.11]{W}) is a strengthening in terms of diameter.
+The \emph{diameter} of a graph $H$ is the smallest $t$ such that every pair of vertices in $H$ are joined by a path of length at most $t$.

 \begin{theorem}[Folklore] In every red-blue colouring of the edges of a complete graph, either the red graph has diameter at most 2, the blue graph has diameter at most 2, or both graphs have diameter exactly 3. \end{theorem}